Camp 1391: Location

 Camp 1391 is situated in a Tegart fort on route 574 between kibbutz Barkai and kibbutz Ma'anit in northern Israel and less than an hour's drive from Tel Aviv.
+According to the Middle East Monitor, the coordinates were discovered by Israeli historian Gad Kroizer to be 32°28’11.93″N 35° 1’20.74″E, near Pardes Hanna-Karkur.

 Discovery of the location

-The location of the camp was accidentally discovered by Israeli historian Gad Kroizer, who found a 70-year-old map drawn by a government architect while researching old British police buildings.
+The location of the camp was accidentally discovered by Kroizer, who found a 70-year-old map drawn by a government architect while researching old British police buildings.
 On the map were 62 British police compounds in Palestine in the late 1930s and early 1940s where Arab and Jewish militants against the British occupation were interrogated.
-One camp, "Meretz", did not appear on any modern Israeli maps.
+One building, "Meretz", did not appear on any modern Israeli maps and was not mentioned in any Israeli security literature.
 In 2004, Kroizer published an article in an academic journal, mentioning the prison location in a footnote.
 Some days later, he received a phone call from Israel's military censor asking why the article had not been submitted for inspection.
 According to The Guardian, the facility "had been airbrushed from Israeli aerial photographs and purged from modern maps".

 Operation

-Camp 1391 is operated by the Israel Defense Forces Intelligence Corps, rather than by Shin Bet.
+Camp 1391 is operated by the Israel Defense Forces Intelligence Corps, a military intelligence corp, rather than by the Israeli Security Agency, also known as Shin Bet.
+A former prisoner of Camp 1391 "believed the facility was run by al-Jalma Interrogation Centre, one of Israel's harshest interrogation centres, and built before the Nakba in 1948."

+While prisoner information cannot be obtained, "[a] prisoners' rights committee in Nazareth said it was likely that 15 prisoners not documented in Israeli records were currently being held in the prison."